bodrick/awesome/TOPICS.md

 *   [webtorrent/webtorrent](https://github.com/webtorrent/webtorrent) - ⚡️ Streaming torrent client for the web
 *   [ngosang/trackerslist](https://github.com/ngosang/trackerslist) - Updated list of public BitTorrent trackers

-## dark-mode

-*   [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
-*   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Front-end framework with a built-in dark mode and full customizability using CSS variables; great for building dashboards and tools.
-*   [marktext/marktext](https://github.com/marktext/marktext) - 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.

 ## dear-imgui

 *   [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.